gtarsia/abides/docs/validating-nested-values.md

 This is the juiciest part of the library: abides can validate objects and child properties too.

-Properties in a schema whose name start with `$` are interpreted as objects to validate.
+Properties in a schema whose name start with `self` are interpreted as objects to validate.
 So if there's a `color` property in the value, the `$color` property in the schema is a schema in itself of that property.

 ```javascript